-In 1969 I left agriculture and decided tourism was an interesting new industry to enter.
+In 1969 I left agriculture and decided that tourism was an interesting new industry to enter.
 My work in tourism started with a stint at Flamingo Tours and then Abercrombie & Kent, and having gained invaluable experience with these two companies, I decided I must go it alone.
 I had so many ideas on designing and leading adventure expeditions to remote areas in East Africa as well as the newly created National Parks and Game Reserves.

 Besides viewing wildlife from a four by four vehicle or on foot, the concept of riding on horseback amongst the game, as I had experienced as a schoolboy, captured my early thinking.
 Sleeping under canvas away from frequented routes was uppermost in my notion of a true African safari.
-How much better to wander the African plains on horseback with a mobile lightweight camp?
+How much better to wander the African plains on horseback with a lightweight mobile camp?

 Without any capital at my disposal, it took time to get these ideas off the ground.
 However, in 1971, I heard of three horses with tack for sale.
 I sold my golf clubs and with the proceeds bought the ponies and started day rides on the beautiful Ngong Hills just west of Nairobi.
 My Anglo-Somali ponies were kept on our Langata farm on the outskirts of Nairobi.
 These hills, made famous by Karen Blixen’s ‘Out of Africa’, command spectacular views across the Great Rift Valley.
-Its forested valleys were home to Cape buffalo, bushbuck, waterbuck and Colobus monkey.
-In the open glades, eland, hartebeest, zebra and reedbuck could be found.
-On occasions we even spotted black rhino crashing through the woodland.
+Its forested valleys were home to Cape buffalo, bushbuck, waterbuck and Colobus monkeys.
+In the open glades, eland, hartebeest, zebra and reedbuck were found.
+On occasion we even spotted black rhino crashing through the woodland.
 So started one of the most unusual safaris in the world – on horseback amongst Africa’s spectacular wildlife.

 These were the early beginnings.
-Soon I was taking those intrepid equestrians on a five day safari across the Great Rift Valley to Lake Naivasha.”
+Soon I was taking those intrepid equestrians on a five day safari across the Great Rift Valley to Lake Naivasha.

-Guests from all walks of life joined these safaris, including some famous personalities such as Sir Harry Llewellyn, an equestrian gold medallist at the Rome Olympics and later chairman of the British Olympic Show Jumping Committee.
+Guests from all walks of life joined these safaris, including some famous personalities such as Sir Harry Llewellyn, an equestrian gold medalist at the Rome Olympics and later chairman of the British Olympic Show Jumping Committee.
 Through my 15 year connection with Anne Mariage, I met Dominique Lapierre, best-selling author of ‘City of Joy’, ‘Is Paris Burning’ and ‘Freedom at Midnight’, amongst other popular books.